aasritkrishna123/OLA-Ride-Data-Analysis/README.md

 The project demonstrates the **complete analytics lifecycle** — from **problem understanding and data extraction** to **analysis, visualization, and business decision support**.

-This project is highly relevant for **Data Analyst, BI Analyst, Product Analyst, and Operations Analytics roles**.

 ---

 ## 🔗 Live Dashboard